- Personal Development

 In addition, there are also four large group sessions where interns hear from leaders in the community.
 The end result is a summer long experience that has lasting impact on all who participate.
 Check out this video (Thanks Grassfire):

-The curriculum for Intern Experience is designed by Emerging Prairie’s Program Director, Annie Wood.
-It is based on the Social Change Model of Leadership, which views leadership as a process and not a position.
+The curriculum for Intern Experience is based on the Social Change Model of Leadership, which views leadership as a process and not a position.
 It focuses on collaboration and creating positive social change in organizations and communities.
 The model helps develop greater self-knowledge as well as guiding interns through discussions about their impact on organizations and community.

 Past Participating Companies

 Being part of the Intern Experience last summer helped me better shape my goals for different internship opportunities.
 It also opened up my eyes to the extent of the intern network that has been established here in Fargo.

 I'm grateful that I participated in the Intern Experience because....it was an awesome way to grow professionally.
 When you’re in a group like this, you’re able to connect with people who are having similar experiences, and learn from what they’re doing.
 It was awesome to have that extra community, and to be able to share challenges and successes.
 Most of the topics we covered were things I had wanted to improve on, but had no idea where to start.
 This program is basically the best professional development I’ve ever done.